Colourway Corral: Nike 'Olympic' Releases

 This Air Jordan 7 has special significance, as it pays tribute to the Spanish artist Joan Miró who sadly passed shortly after MJ helped bring home the gold medal in Miró's city, Barcelona.
 Inspired by a statue the artist created known as 'Women and Bird', the AJ7 has been dressed in the colours used on the statue, with Jordan's Olympic number 9 sitting on the heel.

-Yet another iconic Olympic release, these dropped for the 2012 Olympics, before following up again in 2016.
-Scottie Pippen's signature sneakers, the Nike More Uptempo is such a classic shoe, so it makes sense that it was a hit when it was dressed in a classic colourway.
+Yet another iconic Olympic release, these dropped for the 2012 Olympics, before following up again in 2016, 2020 and 2024.
+Instantly recognisable as Scottie Pippen's signature sneakers, the Nike More Uptempo a classic shoe that becomes even more so when dressed in a classic colourway.

 Air Jordan 6 'Olympic'